 - Open the Zoom room 10 minutes before the lesson starts and keep it open 10 minutes after the lesson ends.
 You do not have to be active but it gives your students the option to socialize in a way they would have done in the classroom.

 - Be present in Canvas.
-It means that you can write a short greeting when you upload a PowerPoint presentation from today's lesson or remind the students that you have a guest lecturer by writing an Announcement.
+It can be enough to write a short greeting when you upload a PowerPoint presentation from today's lesson.
+Or to remind the students that you have a guest lecturer by using the Announcement function.

-- Ask the students to send a short video/sound file where they inform you what they would like you to call them, in case it is not the name in their profile.
-Practice that pronunciation if necessary and if you are going to meet the students face to face (during oral examination, consultation, explanation of labs etc.) you can listen to their names beforehand to pronounce it correctly.
+- Ask the students to send a short video or sound file where they inform you what they would like you to call them.
+This might not be the name in their profile.
+Practice that pronunciation if necessary and if you are going to meet the students face to face you can listen to their names beforehand to pronounce it correctly.

-- Inform about your "office hours" meaning when the students can contact and reach you.
-It can be via Zoom, e-mail, chat or other solution, what is important is that they know when to expect a reply from you.
-This also avoids you being forced to be constantly available.
+- Inform about your "office hours", meaning when the students can contact and reach you.
+It can be via Zoom, email, chat or other solution, what is important is that they know when to expect a reply from you.
+This also avoids you feeling forced to be constantly available.